-- The animations list.
-Contains all loaded animations and the cutted scenes as well.
-When you select one, it will be displayed / shown in the preview area 6 on the left.
+- The recording list.
+Contains all loaded recordings.
+When you select one, it will be displayed / shown in the preview.

-You can also rename an animation, especially the ones you created via cutting.
+- The scene list.
+Contains all scenes which are normally cutted from recordings and then edited.
+You can also rename an animation.
 Simply click on an row, edit name and press return.

 Deselect a row by pressing esc key.

 - The key frame list.
 Holds all key frames defined in your project.
 Key frame reference the crc checksum of a frame (or specifically a plane) of an animation.
 You can rename key frame same way as animations.
 Esc key deselects a row.
 When you click on a key frame, preview jumps to animation where you define the key frame.
 Also the palette gets selected.
 To change palette or duration, simply select key frame, do your changes and select another key frame (or deselect).

 - Action buttons for animations: Remove: removes the selected animation (no warnings, not undoable), Sort: sorts animations by name.

 - The actual crc checksum for the current frame.
 If frame has 2 planes, then 2 checksums are active.
 Also 4 planes gives 4 checksums.
 Checkbox on the left marks which plane will used for key frame detection.
 If plane is empty (all black) crc becomes inactive.

 - Plane preview for key frame definition.
 Show the same frame as the big preview 11, but only the selected plane.
 One can use this as hint to find the best plane for triggering. e.g. if dmd frame contains „background noise“ like stars you can easily find the plane that is „clear“ to be used as trigger.